 Cursed my way through my salad and promised myself I’d never eat a leafy salad again.

-However, I nearly slipped a million times while first preparing dishes for my family, realised how often I used to snack on things I was making, even if I didn’t actually “eat” them.
+However, I nearly slipped a million times while first preparing dishes for my family, realized how often I used to snack on things I was making, even if I didn’t actually “eat” them.

 Went to sleep very quickly again, it’s become so easy to sleep now, I used to toss and turn for hours.